 Officially opened on 2 December 1931, the East London Aquarium is the oldest public aquarium in Southern Africa.
 At the Two Oceans Aquarium situated at the Victoria and Alfred Waterfront, Cape Town, more than 3 000 specimens represent some 300 species of fish, invertebrates, mammals, birds and plants supported by the waters along the Cape coast.
 The aquarium at uShaka Marine World in Durban incorporates both fresh and sea-water species.

 Snake and reptile parks

-The Port Elizabeth Snake Park at Bayworld has a wide variety of South African and foreign reptiles.
-The Aquarium and Reptile Park at the NZG in Pretoria houses 80 reptile species from all over the world.
+The Bayworld Snake Park in Gqeberha is home to a wide variety of South African and foreign reptiles.
+The Aquarium and Reptile Park at the NZG in Pretoria also houses a wide variety of reptile species from all over the world.

 The Hartbeespoort Dam Snake and Animal Park near Pretoria features one of the finest reptile collections in southern Africa.
 The Pure Venom Reptile Farm is one of the largest of South Africa’s reptile parks.
 It is situated inland from Shelly Beach, on KwaZulu-Natal’s South Coast.
 The Croc River Enviro Park in Nelspruit, Mpumalanga is the largest facility of its type in Africa.

 Khamai Reptile Centre primarily aims to conserve and breed endangered reptiles.
 Located outside Hoedspruit, it offers a close-up look at many local as well as exotic snakes, crocodiles and lizards.
 The Croc City Crocodile and Reptile Park breeds crocodiles on a farm in Nietgedacht, Chartwell and other resident reptiles.